 Release date: March 18, 2019

-The iPad Air 3 received a big update over the previous generation of the Air line.
+The iPad Air 3 or Ipad Air 2019 received a big update over the previous generation of the Air line.
 The screen is 10.5”, weighs less than 500 grams and is 6.1 millimeters thin.
 It also has a whole slew of new high-end features this time around.
 The last iPad Air used the A8X chip back in 2014.
 Now the A12 Bionic chip with Apple’s Neural Engine has been included as well as Apple Pencil and Smart Keyboard support.
 When talking about the advancements this version of the Air sees over the second generation, Apple states, “the new iPad Air delivers a 70 percent boost in performance and twice the graphics capability, and the advanced Retina display with True Tone technology is nearly 20 percent larger with over half a million more pixels.”

 The battery can last up to ten hours without needing a charge and with the A12 Bionic chip, now has the power to edit a video, create a presentation, design 3D models, and stream shows all at the same time.
 The four-core graphics engine provided with the chip allows for state-of-the-art augmented reality experiences, photorealistic effects in 3D games, and better performing graphics in apps overall.